 As a first term legislator, Syms hit the ground running, introducing bills the Governor signed into law that will help victims of sexual abuse and assault, lower prescription drug costs for hardworking Arizonans, provide support to veterans seeking to transition to the civilian workforce, and protect small businesses from predatory lawyers pursuing frivolous lawsuits, to name a few.

 She is also one of the strongest Republican advocates for increased funding for public school education and voted for a 20% raise for teachers over the next two years as part of a historic $1.5 billion investment in education.

 Syms is very proud of her work on behalf of our most vulnerable.
 Her signature legislation that requires testing of the backlog of over 6,000 rape kits gives dignity and justice to women and makes our communities safer.
 Through her efforts with law enforcement and multiple stakeholders, Arizona is clearing the backlog and prosecuting cold cases.

-Through her work as an attorney and senior advisor to the Attorney General, Syms has pushed for state legislation and policies to promote small business and job growth, encourage the free market and keep more money in the pockets of hard working Arizona families.
-As a Town Councilwoman, Syms consistently stands against government "tax because we can" policies and wasteful spending.
+Syms also continues to push for state legislation and policies to promote small business and job growth, encourage the free market and keep more money in the pockets of hardworking Arizona families.
+She consistently stands against government "tax because we can" policies and wasteful spending.

-Syms graduated from Smith College and American University law school in Washington, D.C., and she served as a Staff Attorney and Law Clerk to the U.S. Court of Appeals for the Third Circuit where she had the opportunity to work under now Supreme Court Justice Samuel Alito, among other fine jurists.
+Syms graduated from Smith College and American University law school in Washington, D.C., and she served as a Staff Attorney and Law Clerk to the U.S. Court of Appeals for the Third Circuit where she had the opportunity to work for now Supreme Court Justice Samuel Alito, along with other fine jurists.